 Master Plan Update

-The McKinney National Airport is updating its master plan study to produce an efficient and environmentally conscious development plan to sustain healthy growth and service during the next 20 years.
+The McKinney National Airport updated its master plan study to produce an efficient and environmentally conscious development plan to sustain healthy growth and service during the next 20 years.
 View the 2016-17 Master Plan Update.

 Legislative Priorities Approved

 Texas Legislature will decide many significant issues that directly and indirectly impact residents and businesses of McKinney, their local government, and their quality of life.